Bug-Duck/newcar-docs/README.md

-# newcar-docs
+# newcar
-The docs of animation engine named newcar.
+The modern animation engine based on canvas.